 Test your love of God’s Word by going through Psalm 119 and marking each verse that truly describes yourself.

 Yet however much you love the Bible, studying it cannot yield all the benefits that God intended unless you proceed with an understanding of the following six principles.

 1. God intentionally put difficulties in the Bible.
 These difficulties include a broad assortment of texts that, when viewed superficially, appear incredible or false.
-We have all heard the question, "Where did Cain get his wife?"
-Like other difficulties, this has a fully satisfying explanation.
-He married his sister or niece.
+No doubt you have heard the question, "Where did Cain get his wife?"
+Like all other questions that arise from doubting the Bible, this has a fully satisfying answer.
+Cain married his sister or niece.
 When the human race was genetically perfect, such inbreeding had no drawbacks.
-But to many readers, the failure of Scripture to identify his wife seems like an insoluble problem.
+But to many readers of the account in Genesis, its failure to identify his wife seems like an insoluble problem.

-A devout reader should understand that the many difficulties serve a purpose, which the Bible itself reveals (Matt.
-13:11-7).
-Jesus says that His parables are constructed so that only the right people—those who know Him by faith—will discern their meaning.
-All other people, having hearts which have waxed gross through sin, will see nothing profound in them, nothing to shake them out of their complacent choice of self-destruction.
-Indeed, they may actually view the impenetrability of these parables as proof that they can safely dismiss the teachings of Jesus.
+The many difficulties in Scripture serve a purpose that Scripture itself reveals (Matt.
+13:11–17).
+Jesus says that His parables are constructed so that only a certain kind of hearer—a hearer who knows Him by faith—will discern their meaning.
+Anyone else, having a heart which has waxed gross through sin, will see nothing profound in them, nothing to shake him out of his complacent choice of self-destruction.
+Indeed, he may actually view the impenetrability of the parables as proof that he can safely dismiss everything Jesus taught.